 How can companies avoid these pitfalls?
 From more than 100 S/4HANA engagements, we have identified the three proactive steps that help maximize returns from S/4HANA investments:

-- Start the journey with a value discovery assessment - Leverage S/4HANA industry best practices-driven design - Invest in change management and training
+- Start the journey with a value discovery assessment. - Leverage S/4HANA industry best-practice driven design. - Invest in change management and training.

 Reinventing business models